Funding Your College Education

 University Foundation and the Alumni Association.
 Click here for more information about

 Outside scholarships, which students research and apply for on their own, are also accepted.

-Check out WP's links to outside scholarships and our Scholarship Search Secrets »
+Check out this useful e-booklet to outside scholarships and Scholarship Search Secrets »

 Grants are awarded to students based on financial need.
 To be considered for grants,